fhitz/thermo/README.md

   var javabuzz;

-  describe('knows when a number is', functio
+  describe('knows when a number is'